Moccas Court

 Moccas Court is an 18th-century country house which sits in sloping grounds overlooking the River Wye north of the village of Moccas, Herefordshire, England.
-It is now a luxury guest house and function venue.

-The house was built in 1775–81 by the architect Anthony Keck for Sir George Armyand Cornewall to replace the existing Manor house near the church.
+The house was built in 1775–81 by the architect Anthony Keck for Sir George Amyand Cornewall to replace the existing Manor house near the church.
 Built in three storeys to a rectangular plan, it was constructed of brick with stone dressings and a stone tile roof.
 It has a seven bay frontage with a single storey semi-circular plan porch which was added in 1792.
 The grounds were landscaped to plans by Capability Brown.
 The house is a Grade I listed building.

 The Cornewall family occupied Moccas until 1916 when Sir Geoffrey Cornewall, the 6th Baronet, moved to a smaller house on the estate, after which the house was let on a long lease.
 After death of Sir William Cornewall, the 7th Baronet in 1962, the estate passed to the Chester-Master family who owned the house until 2014.
-They undertook a programme of restoration and modernisation and offered luxury guest accommodation.

-In late 2014, the house and estate of circa 200 acres was sold, for an undisclosed price, to Linda Bennett, founder of the LK Bennett shoes and fashion brand.
-It is believed her husband was brought up in the locality.
+It was then sold to Linda Bennett, founder of the fashion house L.K.Bennett.